DreiLunar/BYOC-Build-Your-Own-Character-RPG/README.md

 ### **OOP CONCEPTS APPLIED**

-This project is developed using the four main principles of Object-Oriented Programming: Encapsulation, Inheritance, Polymorphism, and Abstraction.
+This project is developed using the four main principles of Object-Oriented Programming:

 <details>
   <summary><b>ENCAPSULATION</b></summary>